rollwagen/aws_certification/developer_associate/aws_certified_developer.md

     - Trigger for pull request activities (create, update, delete,comment)
     - triggered events will go into SNS topic

+### AWS Code Pipeline
+  - CodePipeline state changes happen in _AWS CloudWatch Events_, which can in return create SNS notifications.

 ### AWS Code Deploy
 - order of hooks in appspec.yaml
   - ApplicationStop